To sign-up, download Melodics and follow the instructions in-app.

 In the pre-play screen, you’ll see that every pad is either blue or yellow – blue pads are played with your left hand, yellow with your right.
 If there is a number on the pad, that number corresponds with the number above the “hands” illustrations to show you what finger to use.

 Melodics lessons are all designed with specific learning outcomes.
-We’ve chosen that layout to teach/improve a specific skill and make it a challenge.
+We’ve chosen each layout to teach specific techniques and make it a challenge.

 For the cue point drumming style lessons, C stands for cue point.
 For most lessons, you want to set the cue points on the beats within a bar, so C1 goes on the first beat, C2 goes on the second, etc.